Pierre-sur-Haute military radio station: Censorship on Wikipedia and unwanted attention

-The DCRI then forced Rémi Mathis, a volunteer administrator of the French-language Wikipedia, and president of Wikimedia France, under threat of detention and arrest, into deleting the article.
+The DCRI then forced Rémi Mathis, a volunteer administrator of the French-language Wikipedia and president of Wikimedia France, under threat of detention and arrest, to delete the article.
 The article was promptly restored by another Wikipedia contributor living in Switzerland.
-As a result of the controversy, the article temporarily became the most read page on the French Wikipedia, with more than 120,000 page views during the weekend of 6/7 April 2013.
-It was noted as an example of the Streisand effect in action.
-For his role in the controversy, Mathis was named Wikipedian of the Year by Jimmy Wales at Wikimania 2013.
+As a result of the controversy, the article temporarily became the most-read page on the French Wikipedia, with more than 120,000 page views during the weekend of 6–7 April 2013.
+The high amount of extra attention was noted as an example of the Streisand effect in action.
+Mathis was named Wikipedian of the Year by Jimmy Wales at Wikimania 2013.